postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 3. **Filter by URL**

-   The matching process will now examine each saved example, and iterate over every possibility.
+   The matching process will examine each saved example, and iterate over every possibility.
 Compare the `mockPath` of the input URL with that of the saved example.
 If the input URL was `https://M1.mock.pstmn.io/test` and the example currently being examined had a URL of `https://google.com/help`, the mock service would compare `/test` with `/help`.
 While comparing URLs, a step-by-step matching is conducted.
 Each consecutive step that the matching algorithm traverses reduces the matching threshold of the current example response.

    For example: